mshortcodes/mini-projects/README.md

 While these projects took longer and were harder than I had originally expected, I still enjoyed the process.
 I found myself working on them before and after work.
 They didn't seem like work, but were fun.
 When I got stuck, I first tried my best to figure it myself.
 If I couldn't, then I used ChatGPT as my main go-to resource.
 It's very nice having an all-in-one resource instead of me having to search on Google, find the best resource, etc. I had to resort to it many times with questions such as, "How do I use fetch() in js?", "Remind me what useEffect does and its syntax", etc.

 This was also my first time using Tailwind and I love it.
 It makes writing CSS so much easier.
-I don't have to think of class names, worry about specificity, write out long media queries, etc. I also appreciate how it lets you know the exact CSS it's using when hovering.
+I don't have to think of class names, worry about specificity, write out long media queries, etc. I also appreciate how it lets you know the exact CSS it's using when hovering over its classes.

 Concepts learned/practiced: